"I'm tryin' to tell you somethin' 'bout my life

 When you walk into a restaurant, what do you notice most?
 Maybe you have issues with the decor, or the menu design, and you think, "Oh, my Gaaawwwddd, how hard would it be to just IKEA this shit nicely?" right?

 Ever known an architect?
 Or an interior designer?
 How much do they earn?
 Ever gone to buy fancy light fixtures?
 Or even bar stools or custom photo frames?
+Now consider doing all that within a super tight budget and with what may well be money you later regret spending!

 Well, you could try to figure how much the rent is for any given space, knowing how rent is in Hong Kong, first...maybe, lets say, 80K...hypothetically....then figure how many staff they have, you may only see 3, but more will be in the kitchen, still more will not have come on shift yet...so lets imagine a nice round number for a small place is about 10 staff.
 Lets assume they are each paid the same wage and its a fair one, so lets go for somewhere between 15-25K, which really is quite a broad average, but ok, lets assume.